kensuka21/video-portal/README.md

 ## Dependencies
 The following dependencies are used in this app:
-* angular: The frontend library used for this application
+* angular: The frontend library used for this application.
-* uirouter/angularjs: Manage the navigation flow of the application
+* uirouter/angularjs: Manage the navigation flow of the application.
-* angular-animate: Library to manage the animations
+* angular-animate: Library to manage the animations.
-* angular-md5: Encrypt string values
+* angular-md5: Encrypt string values.
-* angular1-star-rating: This library provide an implementation of stars rating
+* angular1-star-rating: This library provide an implementation of stars rating.
 * bootstrap: CSS library for the UI.
-* font-awesome: Icons library
+* font-awesome: Icons library.
-* ng-infinite-scroll: Manage the infinite scroll flow
+* ng-infinite-scroll: Manage the infinite scroll flow.
-* ngstorage: Provide an implementation to access the localStorage
+* ngstorage: Provide an implementation to access the localStorage.
-* videogular: Video player library
+* videogular: Video player library.
-* karma: The test runner
+* karma: The test runner.
-* karma-coverage: To know the test coverage of the application
+* karma-coverage: To know the test coverage of the application.
-* jasmine: Assertion library
+* jasmine: Assertion library.
 * angular-mocks: To mock angular's providers as service, factory, etc.
-* gulp: The task manager
+* gulp: The task manager.

 ## How to start the application in development mode: